Kent27/docs-emobiq/document/function/App/bbCodeToCanvasSync/bbCodeToCanvasSync.md

 ## Description

-Generate a canvas by following a specific format including images, canvas are mainly used for printing.
+Generates a canvas by following a specific format including images, canvas are mainly used for printing.

 ## Input / Parameter